CRI-Project/related-materials/README.md

 <pre>git clone https://github.com/CRI-Project/hardware-design.git</pre>
 Install the related packages by using
 <pre>pip install -r requirements.txt</pre>
+Note: we used Python version 3.x to test this code.

 # Project Implementation Process
 Agile Development is used in this project.
 To balance the workload of this project, work is separated into five sprints where each sprint is in two-weeks long.
 Based on the type of work, six long-term stories are designed and distributed to these five sprints roughly (see following diagram)